12 Best Neon Alternatives for Managed Postgres (Reviewed)

 Neon made serverless Postgres genuinely good.
 The database branches like Git, scales to zero when it is idle, and starts on a free plan.
 The friction shows up later, once the workload settles into something steady.
 An always-on production database never gets to sleep, so Neon’s per-hour compute meter runs around the clock and the bill moves with your traffic.

 Cost is only part of it.
 Neon runs in two Asia-Pacific regions, Singapore and Sydney, and nowhere else in Asia or the Middle East.
-Its Azure regions are being retired, so that option is closing too.
+Its Azure regions are also being deprecated, narrowing that option further.
 And after Databricks acquired Neon in 2025, some teams are watching where the roadmap points next.

 If your users are in Jakarta or Manila, they feel the distance on every query.
 If you have to keep a Singapore fintech’s data on local soil, you need a region in the right country, not the nearest one.
 Both are leaving Neon, but for very different reasons.